Saadraees09/Tanzani-Water-well-classification/README.md

 ### Question 1: What is the operational status of waterpoints in Tanzania?
 #### [Notebook](./Phase_3_project_Saad/EDA.ipynb)

+-  61.3% are fully or partly functional, 38.7% are non functional.

 ### Question 2: What is the reported Quality and Quantity of Working (Functioning and Functioning Needs Repair) waterpoints?
 #### [Notebook](./Phase_3_project_Saad/EDA.ipynb)

+-   All regions are have more good quality pumps and most regions have good quantity pumps.
+Some regions however can benifit from a water need assessment to ensure their pumps are prviding sufficient water to the population

 ### Question 3: Is there a difference between the average age of Waterpoints by Operation Status?
 #### [Notebook](./notebooks/EDA.ipynb)

+-   The older the pumps the more likey they are to be non-functional.
+Among the functional ones, the older they are the more likely they need repairs.

 # Modeling
 ### Can current data on waterpoints be used to create a Classifer to predict operational status?
 #### [Notebook](./Phase_3_project_Saad/Modelling.ipynb)

+Yes we can use tuned XGBoost or tuned Gradient boosting to predict operational status of the pumps.
+Both provide almost identical accuracy score but tuned Gradient boosting is better at predicting partly functional ones.